gsaurer/ha-ems/README.md

 ## Surplus blueprint
 If Surplus is activate this script runs every 5 seconds to set the correct current value on the charger based on a potential power mean.
-To create a mean power sensor use the [ha-average Extension](https://github.com/Limych/ha-average) Idealy you set a 5 min window on it to smooth peaks for the charger.
+To create a mean power sensor use the [ha-average Extension](https://github.com/Limych/ha-average) Ideally you set a 5 min window on it to smooth peaks for the charger.

 Example configuration.yaml entry for the average sensor